elsamrodco/nativescript-android-preferences/README.md

 `tns plugin add nativescript-android-preferences`

 ## Usages
- For more details on how to use this plugins, please take a look at the demo application
+ For more details on how to use this plugin, take a look at the demo application
  ```XML
 <Page xmlns="http://schemas.nativescript.org/tns.xsd" navigatingTo="onNavigatingTo">
   <StackLayout>